-This article presents a new model for valuing financial contracts subject to credit risk and collateralization.
-Examples include the valuation of a credit default swap (CDS) contract that is affected by the trilateral credit risk of the buyer, seller and reference entity.
+This article presents a new model for valuing a credit default swap (CDS) contract that is affected by multiple credit risks of the buyer, seller and reference entity.
 We show that default dependency has a significant impact on asset pricing.
 In fact, correlated default risk is one of the most pervasive threats in financial markets.
 We also show that a fully collateralized CDS is not equivalent to a risk-free one.
 In other words, full collateralization cannot eliminate counterparty risk completely in the CDS market.

-Key Words: asset pricing; credit risk modeling; collateralization; comvariance; comrelation; correlation, CDS.
+Key Words: valuation model; credit risk modeling; collateralization; correlation, CDS.

-1 Risk Models, Capital Markets, BMO, First Canadian Place, 51th Floor, 100 King West, Toronto, ON M5X 1H3.
-Email: tim_yxiao@yahoo.com Url: https://finpricing.com/
+1 Email: tim_yxiao@yahoo.com Url: https://finpricing.com/